BodenmillerGroup/steinbock/docs/install/docker.md

 ### Linux

-On the terminal, to create a `steinbock` command alias for running *steinbock*:
+On the terminal, use the following command to run the *steinbock* Docker container:

+    docker run -v /mnt/data:/data -v /tmp/.X11-unix:/tmp/.X11-unix -v ~/.Xauthority:/home/steinbock/.Xauthority:ro -e DISPLAY ghcr.io/bodenmillergroup/steinbock:0.6.1

+In the command above, adapt the bind mount path to your data/working directory (`/mnt/data`) and the *steinbock* Docker container version (`0.6.1`) as needed.
+To simplify the use of the *steinbock* command-line interface, it is recommended to set up a `steinbock` command alias:

     alias steinbock="docker run -v /mnt/data:/data -v /tmp/.X11-unix:/tmp/.X11-unix -v ~/.Xauthority:/home/steinbock/.Xauthority:ro -e DISPLAY ghcr.io/bodenmillergroup/steinbock:0.6.1"

-In the command above, adapt the path to your *steinbock* data/working directory (`/mnt/data`) and the *steinbock* Docker container version (`0.6.1`) as needed.
-The created alias enables running `steinbock` from the current terminal without typing the full Docker command.
+The created command alias is retained for the current session and enables running `steinbock` from the current terminal without typing the full Docker command, for example:

+    steinbock --version

+!!! note "Graphical user interfaces on Linux hosts"
-To allow the *steinbock* Docker container to run graphical user interfaces, if necessary:
+    To allow the *steinbock* Docker container to run graphical user interfaces, if necessary, allow the local root user (i.e., the user running the Docker daemon) to access the running X server:

         xhost +local:root

-To check whether *steinbock* runs (this should print the *steinbock* Docker container version):

-    steinbock --version

 ### MacOS

-To allow the *steinbock* Docker container to run graphical user interfaces, you will first need to install [XQuartz](https://www.xquartz.org/).

-Open *XQuartz* > *Preferences* and tick `Allow connections from network clients`.

-In the terminal run

-    xhost + ${hostname}

-Next, setup a HOSTNAME environment variable via:

-    export HOSTNAME=`hostname`

-Finally, on the terminal, to create a `steinbock` command alias for running *steinbock*:
+On the terminal, use the following command to run the *steinbock* Docker container:

-    alias steinbock="docker run -v /mnt/data:/data -v /tmp/.X11-unix:/tmp/.X11-unix -v ~/.Xauthority:/home/steinbock/.Xauthority:ro --env "DISPLAY=${HOSTNAME}:0" ghcr.io/bodenmillergroup/steinbock:0.6.1"
+    docker run -v /mnt/data:/data -v /tmp/.X11-unix:/tmp/.X11-unix -v ~/.Xauthority:/home/steinbock/.Xauthority:ro -e DISPLAY=$(hostname):0 ghcr.io/bodenmillergroup/steinbock:0.6.1

-In the command above, adapt the path to your *steinbock* data/working directory (`/mnt/data`) and the *steinbock* Docker container version (`0.6.1`) as needed.
-The created alias enables running `steinbock` from the current terminal without typing the full Docker command.
+In the command above, adapt the bind mount path to your data/working directory (`/mnt/data`) and the *steinbock* Docker container version (`0.6.1`) as needed.
+To simplify the use of the *steinbock* command-line interface, it is recommended to set up a `steinbock` command alias:

-To check whether *steinbock* runs (this should print the *steinbock* Docker container version):
+    alias steinbock="docker run -v /mnt/data:/data -v /tmp/.X11-unix:/tmp/.X11-unix -v ~/.Xauthority:/home/steinbock/.Xauthority:ro -e DISPLAY=$(hostname):0 ghcr.io/bodenmillergroup/steinbock:0.6.1"

+The created command alias is retained for the current session and enables running `steinbock` from the current terminal without typing the full Docker command, for example:

     steinbock --version

+!!! note "Graphical user interfaces on MacOS hosts"
+    To allow the *steinbock* Docker container to run graphical user interfaces, first install and start [XQuartz](https://www.xquartz.org/).
+Then, open *XQuartz* > *Preferences* and tick *Allow connections from network clients*.
+Finally, to allow the local root user (i.e., the user running the Docker daemon) to access the running XQuartz X server:

+        xhost + $(hostname)

 ## Usage